arcaneframework/arcane-benchs/README.md

 ### MaHyCo

 This bench is used to evaluate weak scaling of synchronisations.
-In this configuration, a subdomain is the owner of 18000 with 3 layers of ghost cells.
+In this configuration, a subdomain is the owner of approximately 18000 cells with 3 layers of ghost cells.
 The scripts are provided to launch the test from 128 subdomains to 2048.
 The important information is the total time of the execution loop.
 If the scalability of synchronisations is perfect, that time should be constant.
 You can launch a test and get the results with the following commands:

 ~~~{sh}
 sh launch_mahyco_512.sh > result2.txt